vovkos/jancy/README.rst

 * LLVM as a back-end

 	This was a no-brainer from the very beginning.
-I started with LLVM 3.1 a few years ago; at the present moment Jancy builds and runs with any LLVM version from 3.4.2 all the way up to the latest and greatest LLVM 8.0.0
+I started with LLVM 3.1 years ago; at the present moment Jancy builds and runs with any LLVM starting from 3.4.2 (the latest LLVM that still builds on MSVC 10) all the way up to the latest and greatest LLVM 17!

 Key Features
 ------------